 But…… sandwich them together, for the WIN!!!!!

-Now that I had my spacing dilemma solved it was time to get the vinyl storage rack it finished.
+With my spacing dilemma solved it was time to finish making the vinyl storage rack.

 - The actual spacing of the straps turns out this way: